jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

   weight: 1
 EOF
 ```
 `name` and `pageRef` are self explanatory. `weight` field refers to priority in menu hierarchy.
-A lowest number will appear to the left on LTR (Left To Right) languages
+A lowest number will appear to the left on [LTR](https://en.wikipedia.org/wiki/Writing_system#Directionality) languages

 ## Multilanguage
 ```bash